 You must be current with all monthly financial gifts throughout the time medical bills are being processed for sharing.
 When switching up a level, you must be at the new participation level at least 300 days before the estimated due date in order for your medical bills to be shared at that level.
-If you drop to a lower sharing level, the pregnancy becomes pre-existing to any higher level, including any bills submitted but as of yet not shared.
+If you drop to a lower sharing level, sharing related to the pregnancy is shared at the lower sharing level, including any bills submitted but as of yet not shared.
 If you are pregnant and change to a higher level, bills for that pregnancy cannot be shared at the higher level.
 If you discontinue your membership, your medical bills will not be eligible for sharing.

-If you intend to change your sharing level, number of units, discontinue your participation or change the status of your membership in any way, please allow 30 days for the change(s) to take effect.
+If you intend to change your sharing level, add or remove dependents, discontinue your participation or change the status of your membership in any way, please allow 30 days for the change(s) to take effect.

-4. Babies as ASH members
+4. Babies as ASH Members

 Any non-routine medical bills your baby incurs in the first three months after birth are eligible for sharing.
 After three months, the ASH staff will automatically add your new baby to your membership.
-If the new baby is your first child, your membership will increase by one unit and your monthly financial gift also will increase.
-Your financial gift won't increase if your membership is already three units.
-If you wish to remove the baby from your membership, contact the ASH Member Assistance department at 1-xxx-xxx-xxxx.
+If the new baby is your first child, your membership will increase by one participant and your monthly financial gift also will increase.
+Your financial gift won't increase if your membership is already listed at the Family level.
+If you wish to remove the baby from your membership, contact the ASH Member Assistance department at 1-877-232-3811.